testacc-art/template-python-project/README.rst

 - Configure in `.coveragerc` the `source` property of your project (usually the name of the project).
 - Update test files under `tests` directory.
 - Make sure you are using the correct Python versions in the jobs configured in `.github/workflows`.
+- Make sure to remove the `--noop` argumento in the `release` step of the pipeline in `.github/workflows/pipeline.yml`
 - Update the `README.md` with your project information.

 All pipeline jobs can be also run locally by ivoking ``pipenv`` scripts, example: